andrewbaxter/spaghettinuum/readme/guide_publishing.md

 The easy way to publish DNS equivalent records is using the command line like:

 ```
-$ spagh publish set-dns local my.ident --a 203.0.113.111 --aaaa 2001:db8::8a2e:370:7334
+$ spagh publish set-dns local my.ident --subdomain c.b.a --a 203.0.113.111 --aaaa 2001:db8::8a2e:370:7334
 ```

+This would resolve `A` and `AAAA` queries for the DNS name `c.b.a.IDENT.s` (note the subdomain order).

 You can also do it using the normal `set` command.

-In that case, the keys must be in the format `dns/SUBDOMAIN/RECORDTYPE` (subdomain ends with a `.`, record type is lowercase), ex: `dns/./a` or `dns/www./aaaa`.
+In that case, the keys must be like `a.b.c.dns/a` (note the path here is top-level-down, and the final segment is `dns/a` corresponding to the record type).

-DNS record types each have different structures that must be mapped to and from JSON.
-For that reason, only the following are supported:
+DNS record types each have different JSON structures that must be mapped to and from JSON, with only a subset supported at the moment.
+See [the guide to records](./guide_records.md) for more information.

-- CNAME records, with data in [this format](./schemas/record_dns_cname.schema.json)
-- A records, with data in [this format](./schemas/record_dns_a.schema.json)
-- AAAA records, with data in [this format](./schemas/record_dns_aaaa.schema.json)
-- TXT records, with data in [this format](./schemas/record_dns_txt.schema.json)
-- MX records, with data in [this format](./schemas/record_dns_mx.schema.json)

 ## Setting up a static file server